 At Good & Gold, we begin each new client conversation with a 360° audit of their marketing efforts, giving them a sense of what’s working and what’s not, where the weak points lurk, and where the opportunities lie.
 As we do that, we see patterns emerge—businesses have common gaps in their digital marketing strategies, all of which are relatively easy to patch with effective solutions.
-Here, we’re sharing tips for addressing some of the more frequent blind spots we find.

-When is the last time you redesigned your standard email templates?
+When's the last time you redesigned your standard email templates?
 Does each one use standard font styles, contain clear calls to action, high-resolution imagery, and active URLs?
 Are your emails performing at industry benchmarks or higher?
 If not, it’s time to give those templates fresh eyes, and make sure they’re optimized for engagement.
 This is also a great time to check in on your email automations.
 Do you have your 4 basic email automations set up?
 Are they performing well?
 It’s a good idea to check in on your automations regularly, and update your imagery, language, and workflows to suit your evolving brand and audience.
 You might also follow our guide to updating your A/B testing strategy, to make sure you’re learning and optimizing over time.
 Finally, with an onslaught of holiday messaging coming, this is a great time to refresh email consent and make sure your audience is active and engaged.

 If you’re like most businesses on the internet, you’re wondering whether you might have an SEO problem.
 You feel like you should be ranking higher for certain organic searches, and you feel like your traffic should be growing a little faster—but you’re not exactly sure what’s normal.
 Now is the time to stop wondering and check the pulse of your website by running a simple SEO audit.
 This will help give you a sense of where you stand, and how much help you need.
 Start by following our handy list of 5 ways to check your website’s SEO.

 Let’s assume you’ve covered your paid media basics: you’ve got goals and benchmarks in place, you’re doing some retargeting, and you’re chugging along with search and social marketing.
 It’s time to take it to the next level.
 First, consider implementing dynamic display ads, which have a 9% higher click through rate and a 37% higher conversion rate than traditional static banners.
 Consider additional paid media channels, like TikTok, which allows you to run custom ad catalogs of products to vast audience segments—in addition to the rocketship of organic potential.
 Finally, take a close look at your paid social media strategy—are you following our 7 tips for boosting your reach and engagement?

 Do you find yourself scrambling to create or clean up content, with no real sense of the bigger picture, or how this content is affecting your business?
 You’re not alone.
 Yes, the content you create should feel authentic, helpful, on-brand, and delightful...but it should also create measurable engagement and provide actionable data.
 Follow our guide to developing your content strategy to fine-tune your system and see how you measure up.